zuavra/nginx-ip-whitelister/README.md

 This app was designed to be particularly easy to integrate with [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager/) running in Docker.

-This app is undergoing heavy development and is still being designed.
-Breaking changes are made frequently.
-Use at your own risk.

 <!-- TOC -->
 - [1.
 Security warning](#1-security-warning)
   - [1.1.
 Don't use this](#11-dont-use-this)